mjanowiecki/bulk-blue-jay-docs/docs/workflow/1-set-up-workflow.md

 To fully run this workflow, you must be able to run the Python scripts contained [archivesspace-collection-ingest](https://github.com/mjanowiecki/archivesspace-collection-ingest) from your local computer.
 The easiest way to do this is by cloning [archivesspace-collection-ingest](https://github.com/mjanowiecki/archivesspace-collection-ingest).
 Be sure to install all of the required packages listed in `requirements.txt` in the repository.

 For more instructions on cloning, see [:simple-github: GitHub Docs: Cloning a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
+If you'd like to contribute any code back to this project, feel free to [Fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo#forking-a-repository) instead!

 ## 2. Export `enumerations.csv`